 - Transfer to Catania airport.

-- 3 days/ 2 nights accommodations, based on double occupancy.
+- 3 days and 2 nights accommodations, based on 2 guests.
 Click to View!

-- 1 cooking class, followed by lunch or dinner on the foods prepared in class.
+- 1 cooking class, followed by dinner including the foods that were prepared in the cooking class, wine included.

 - Round trip transfers on arrival & departure from Catania Airport or Train Station.